Pacific Islands home front during World War II: Attitude of the visiting armies

-Due to the vast amount of information recorded by the Allied armies in comparison with the local populations of the Pacific many of the events of the time are seen from their perspective.
-It had been decided that Britain and its colonies would have a secondary role in the Pacific, so it was mostly Americans that passed through the Islands on their way to war.
-They appeared in the Pacific largely unannounced due to security concerns.
-In the view of one French colonist "if martians had landed among us we would not have been more surprised".
+Because of the vast amount of information recorded by the Allied armies in comparison with the local populations of the Pacific, many of the events of the time are seen from their perspective.
+It had been decided that Britain and its colonies would have a secondary role in the Pacific, so it was mostly Americans that passed through the islands on their way to war.
+They appeared in the Pacific largely unannounced because of security concerns.
+In the view of one French colonist "if Martians had landed among us we would not have been more surprised".

 Most of the military personnel from the continental U.S. had never before left their homeland or experienced any culture other than their own.
 Americans experienced the Pacific Islands including the U.S. organized incorporated territory of Hawaii through cinema and books which divided the inhabitants into submissive hula dancers or cannibals.
-Also the American military was segregated at this time further leading to the culture shock that awaited many in the Pacific Islands.
+Also the American military was segregated at this time, further leading to the culture shock that awaited many in the Pacific Islands.
 American views on race also led to disagreements among the Allies, as New Zealand officers would have dinner with their Fijian counterparts, while Americans would not.
-Similar racial tension was to lead to a riot in Wellington, New Zealand when American soldiers would not allow Māori into the Allied Services Club.
+Similar racial tension led to a riot in Wellington, New Zealand, when American soldiers would not allow Māori into the Allied Services Club.

 Once the servicemen arrived they quibbled about their disillusionment with local women and never fully changed their preconceptions of local men.
-As John F Kennedy reported from the Solomon Islands "Have a lot of natives around and am getting hold of grass skirts, war clubs, etc. We had one in today who told us about the last man he ate".
-In the Solomon Islands by this stage of the war the missionaries had been evacuated, which would have only increased misunderstandings between the Methodist locals and the new arrivals.
+As John F. Kennedy reported from the Solomon Islands "Have a lot of natives around and am getting hold of grass skirts, war clubs, etc. We had one in today who told us about the last man he ate".
+In the Solomon Islands by this stage of the war, the missionaries had been evacuated, which would have only increased misunderstandings between the Methodist locals and the new arrivals.
 While some foreign servicemen respected the locals for their fitness, friendliness and work ethic, most viewed the indigenous people as culturally and biologically inferior.
 However, as the American men were ordered to treat the locals fairly, and the visitors provided many economic opportunities, relations were almost always peaceful.

-In order to prevent the spread of diseases such as malaria to the American troops in Melanesia efforts were made to separate the two groups.
+In order to prevent the spread of diseases such as malaria to the American troops in Melanesia, efforts were made to separate the two groups.
 Treatment was also given to locals for a variety of ailments in order to protect the servicemen.
-This along with the perceived positive treatment of African Americans led to a generally positive view of Americans among the populace of the Solomon Islands.
+This, along with the perceived positive treatment of African Americans, led to a generally positive view of Americans among the populace of the Solomon Islands.
 This good opinion was only marred by infrequent theft of local goods, unwanted advances towards women and at least one instance of bestiality by American servicemen.